apnadkarni/blt/man/tabset.rst

   *pathName* *operation* ?\ *arg* *arg*\ ... ?

-*Operation* and the *arg*\ s determine the exact behavior of the command.
+*PathName* is the name of the widget. *Operation* and the *arg*\ s determine the exact behavior of the command.
 The following operations are available for *tabset* widgets:

 *pathName* **activate** *tab*

-  Sets the active tab to the one indicated by *index*.
-The active tab is drawn with its *active* colors (see the **-activebackground** and **-activeforeground** options) and may be retrieved with the index **active**.
+  Specifies to draw *tab* with its active colors (see the **-activebackground** and **-activeforeground** options) . *Tab* is an index, label, or tag but may not refer to more than one tab.
 Only one tab may be active at a time.
-If *index* is the empty string, then all tabs will be drawn with their normal foreground and background colors.
+If *tab* is "", then no tab will be be active.

 *pathName* **bind** *tagName* ?*sequence*? ?*command*?